 Join AARP

-The main symptom is reduced ability to move an area of your body.
+The main symptom of contracture deformity is reduced ability to move an area of your body.
 You might also have pain, depending on the location and cause of the problem.

 If you get burned or injured, seek immediate medical assistance.
-Also, call the doctor if you suddenly notice your ability to move the affected part of your body is limited.
+Call your doctor if your ability to move the affected part of your body is suddenly limited.

-Seeking treatment for chronic diseases and underlying conditions like rheumatoid arthritis is also important for decreasing or preventing symptoms.
+Seek treatment for chronic diseases and underlying conditions such as rheumatoid arthritis.
+Treatment can help decrease or prevent symptoms.

 Physical therapy is one of the most common treatments for contractures.
 It helps to increase your range of motion and strengthen your muscles.
 Physical therapy sessions require regular attendance for best results.
-Your physical therapist may also show you exercises to do at home.
+Your physical therapist can show you exercises to do at home.
+They can also provide hands-on therapy to improve your mobility.

 You may need to wear a cast or a splint to help stretch the tissues near the problem area.
-A continuous passive motion (CPM) machine may be used to keep the affected part of your body moving.
-A wheelchair may be necessary if your ability to move is very limited.
+A continuous passive motion (CPM) machine may be used to keep moving the affected part of your body.

 Your doctor may prescribe medication to reduce inflammation and pain.
-In cerebral palsy patients, botulinium toxin (Botox) is sometimes injected into muscles to weaken them as a strategy for postponing surgery.
+In cerebral palsy patients, botulinium toxin (Botox) is sometimes injected into muscles to reduce tension and minimize spasms.

 Surgery may be needed to lengthen muscles or repair ligaments, tendons, or bones damaged in an accident.
 For example, your surgeon may repair a ligament in your knee, with the hope that you’ll regain full range of motion in the long term.

-Delaying or forgoing treatment may make it difficult or impossible to regain your range of motion.
-Depending on the area of your body that is affected, stiff muscles, joints, and skin can interfere with performing everyday tasks at home and work.
+Delaying or forgoing treatment may make it difficult or impossible for you to regain your range of motion.
+Stiff muscles, joints, and skin can interfere with performing everyday tasks at home and work.

-People with diseases like cerebral palsy and muscular dystrophy should be under continual medical care to ensure their best outcomes.
+People with diseases such as cerebral palsy, muscular dystrophy, and multiple sclerosis should be under continual medical care for the best outcomes.

-If you have stayed long-term in the hospital or have been injured, it is especially important to tell your doctor about any stiffness or loss of movement you have.
+If you have stayed long-term in the hospital or have been injured, it’s especially important to tell your doctor about any stiffness or loss of movement you have.

 Regular exercise and an active lifestyle can help prevent muscle and joint stiffness.
-Ask your doctor about the best exercise program for you.
-When playing sports or lifting heavy objects, exercise caution to prevent injuries.
+Ask your doctor or physical therapist about the best exercise program for you.
+When playing sports or lifting heavy objects, use caution to prevent injuries.

 If you are injured, see your doctor right away.
-Following your doctor’s treatment recommendations could help prevent contracture.
-Physical therapy and devices that passively move your joints can also help to prevent problem areas from stiffening.
+Follow your doctor’s treatment recommendations to help prevent contracture.
+Physical therapy and devices that passively move your joints can also help prevent problem areas from stiffening.

 Written by: Chitra Bahdi